 NTDSE embraces the use of technology on a daily basis to enhance the curriculum and IEP goal instruction.

 Students in the LIFE Skills program receive regular opportunities to participate within their community.
 Structured community activities occur on a weekly basis and provide an opportunity for students to generalize skills from the classroom to the community.
-Students are presented with opportunities to generalize skills in restaurants, stores, shopping centers and cultural events.
+Students are presented with opportunities to generalize skills in restaurants, stores, shopping centers and recreational/leisure experiences.

 NTDSE provides a variety of professional development to help families begin to plan for post-secondary life.
-Individualized transition planning begins at the IEP when a child is 14.
-Staff in the LIFE Skills program work closely with community agencies and adult service providers to assist parents plan for their students.
+Individualized transition planning begins at the IEP meeting when a child is 14.
+Staff in the LIFE Skills program work closely with community agencies and adult service providers to assist parents in planning for their students' future.